peterballard/prmake/README.md

 Installation
 ------------
-prmake has a single source: prmake.py
+`prmake` has a single source: `prmake.py`

 To use: download it, and put it in a directory of your choice (let's call it MYDIR).
-You can then call it with `python MYDIR/prmake.py` but I like to alias this to the command prmake, i.e. add this line to .bashrc:
+You can then call it with `python MYDIR/prmake.py` but I like to alias this to the command prmake, i.e. add this line to `.bashrc`:

     alias prmake='python MYDIR/prmake.py'